Plan Your Visit

 The Crocker welcomes personal photography.
 Please take photographs throughout the Museum unless a “no photography” symbol is posted.
 Flash, tripods, selfie-sticks, and professional photography and videography equipment are prohibited.
 Share your art-ventures with us on social @crockerart

 Photoshoots and professional photography are not currently allowed within the Museum.

 Food and Drink

-By entering the Crocker Art Museum, you consent to being filmed or photographed, and the creative people in the Marketing Department might use your picture on a billboard or in an advertisement.
-To request a copy of the full legal language pertaining to our photography and audio-video recording policies, please inquire at the Museum admission desk.
+By entering the Crocker Art Museum, you consent to be filmed or photographed, and the creative people in the Marketing Department might use your picture on a billboard or in an advertisement.
+Inquire at the Museum admission desk to request a copy of the full legal language about our photography and audio-video recording policies.

 216 O Street Sacramento, CA 95814